 POET LAUREATE OF EDGEFIELD:

 On Monday, March 2, 2015, the Town Council of Edgefield, South Carolina, voted to create the position of Poet Laureate of Edgefield, an honorary post lasting a renewable two years.
 I was proud to be appointed the first occupant of this new post.
-In October, 2017, Dr. DREW LANHAM, professor of wildlife at Clemson University, was named Poet Laureate of Edgefield for the term 2017-2019.
+In October, 2017, Dr. Drew Lanham, professor of wildlife at Clemson University, was named Poet Laureate of Edgefield for the term 2017-2019, which has been renewed for a second term.
 Dr. Lanham holds an endowed chair as an Alumni Distinguished Professor and was named an Alumni Master Teacher in 2012.
 His research focuses on songbird ecology, as well as the African-American role in natural-resources conservation.
-A native of Edgefield County, Dr. Lanham is also an author and award-nominated poet; his first solo work, The Home Place: Memoirs of a Colored Man's Love Affair with Nature
+A native of Edgefield County, Dr. Lanham is also the author of The Home Place: Memoirs of a Colored Man's Love Affair with Nature

 , published in 2016.